Have you been subjected to domestic abuse? Don’t suffer in silence. Find support networks across Essex by visiting essexcompass.org.uk

-Change delivers community based domestic violence perpetrator programmes which include a dedicated Integrated Support Service for victims of domestic abuse and their children.
-It is a Respect Accredited programme for men who want to stop being abusive towards intimate partners.
+Change delivers community based Respect accredited domestic violence perpetrator programmes which include a dedicated Integrated Support Service for victims of domestic abuse and their children.
+Our programmes are for men, women, and those within same sex relationships, who want to stop being abusive towards intimate partners.

 Signs of Domestic Abuse

 For the 12-month period to year ending March 2020 the Crime Survey for England and Wales showed that an estimated 2.3 million adults aged 16 to 74 years experienced domestic abuse in the last year (1.6 million women and 757,000 men)